What Is Standard Deviation

 The Standard Deviation of Daily Price Returns is a statistical measure representing the volatility or risk in an instrument.
-It tells you how much the daily price return can deviate from the historical mean.
-The higher the Standard Deviation , the higher the fluctuations will be.
+It tells you how much the daily price return can deviate from the historical average.
+The higher the Standard Deviation, the higher the fluctuations will be.

-Suppose there is a stock with the below price returns over a 20 day period.
+Suppose there is a stock with the below price returns over 20 days.

 (-0.81%, -0.38%, 0.27%, -2.04%, -1.78%, -3.12%, 0.92%, 4.06%, 1.09%, 0.66%, -0.13%, 2.11%, -0.25%, 6.94%, 0.41%, -0.62%, 1.44%, -1.57%, -3.64%, -2.93%)

-We will calculate their average price return of the pervious 20 Days.
+We will calculate the average price return of the stock over the previous 20 days.

 = (-0.81% + -0.38% + 0.27% + -2.04% + -1.78% + -3.12% + 0.92% + 4.06% + 1.09% + 0.66% + -0.13% + 2.11% + -0.25% + 6.94% + 0.41% + -0.62% + 1.44% + -1.57% + -3.64% + -2.93%) / 20